At this time, Threads has limited federation abilities:

 Users were given the following options to consider:

-However, if an instance-wide suspension were implemented, individual vmst.io users would not be able to federate or interact with Threads users.
+However, if an server-wide suspension were implemented, individual vmst.io users would not be able to federate or interact with Threads users.

 The survey was anonymous unless members chose to share their name as part of the submission.
 Named users were not specifically considered as part of any final decision (just because a popular account wanted us to do a thing we didn't necessarly do that thing) and the survey itself was used only to guide administrator decision making in the policy, not dictate any final outcome.